 Put on your swimsuits.
 The Shedd Aquarium, home to 32,600 species of sea life, is giving visitors a live glimpse into the aquarium to enjoy from home.
 With the Shedd Aquarium’s Underwater Beauty live cam, enter a world of shimmer, color, pattern and rhythm, where jellies pulse, eels ribbon and a rainbow comes alive with reef fishes in the aquarium’s most diverse special exhibit ever.

 The new Ripley’s Aquariums at Home has a full schedule of virtual opportunities from live Q&As with Aquarium teams, arts and crafts, spotlights on sea creatures and more.
 The OdySea Aquarium has created an “oceanic adventure from home” for its fans.
 Along with a virtual classroom, the aquarium’s live webcams give guests the chance to see what the animals are up to at any given time.

 Stonehenge Revealed on a Tour of Central Britain

 Mysterious Stonehenge is comprised of circular earthworks and megalithic stones that have captivated man for more than 5,000 years.
-It is definitely Europe’s best-known prehistoric site.
-While it’s an easy daytrip from London, we suggest you spend the night in nearby Salisbury to fully appreciate the site at dawn and dusk.
+It is definitely Europe’s best-known prehistoric site and can be enjoyed as a virtual vacation.
+While it’s an easy daytrip from London, we suggest when you go that you spend the night in nearby Salisbury to fully appreciate the site at dawn and dusk.
 Before your visit, ask the kids to collect some stones and see if they can recreate this mystical place, thought to be used for funerals or perhaps royal ceremonies.
 Let the remarkable Stonehenge webcamera that broadcasts live views of the site 24/7 spark their imaginations.

 Sweet Hershey Pennsylvania